 - Try to look past the service desk UI to see the customer.
 While there will forever be a debate as to whether end users are customers or not (as they don’t directly pay for anything), the IT organization and service desk can’t continue to deliver poor customer service.
 If they do, end users will vote with their feet and business units with their funding levels for IT support.

-So there you have it, seven ITSM lessons from a broken fridge.
+So there you have it; ITSM can learn from these seven support lessons from a broken fridge.
 What have you taken from your personal customer service experiences that would be of benefit to IT support?